 Our COVID-19 Response and Capabilities. learn more

 A fire in your home, business, or institution can be devastating.
-Not only are you faced with physical damage to your property, lingering smoke odors, and soot residue, but also harm to your sense of security and normalcy.
+You faced with physical damage to your property, lingering smoke odors, and soot residue.
 In these circumstances, it’s natural to feel frustration, fear, and uncertainty.
-Get the help you need to reclaim and restore your life back to normal.
+Get the help you need to reclaim and restore your world back to normal.

 The aftermath of a fire can be devastating and usually requires repair to the structure.
 Smoke odors penetrate the structure and contents while layers of soot blanket everything within its reach – including walls, flooring, carpeting, upholstery, fabrics and everything found in a typical property.
 A Maxons trained professional will survey the loss site to determine the extent to which fire, smoke, heat and moisture impacted building materials and contents.
 They can quickly determine what can be restored, how to do it, and then get it done right.